About the Week

 ENGLAND, WALES, NORTHERN IRELAND

 The Week in England is led by the Inter Faith Network for the UK, working with its member bodies.
-In Wales, the Inter-faith Council for Wales leads and in Northern Ireland, the Northern Ireland Inter-Faith Forum leads.
-Event listings for the three nations will appear, by agreement, on this single website.
+IFN works in consultation with the Northern Ireland Inter-Faith Forum and the Inter-faith Council for Wales/ Cyngor Rhyngffydd Cymru in relation to the Week in those nations.